Home Owner FAQs

 There are many different kinds of people who housesit, retired couples, singles, young families, professionals, artists, etc. There is no one stereotypical 'sitter'.
 Generally, most house sitters are well educated, caring, responsible people with plenty of life experience.
 The reasons why people house sit are as varied as they are numerous.
 Some house sitters are people who need temporary accommodation while they are moving from one house to another, some see the benefits of living rent free, while others simply enjoy a change of scenery.

-Kiwi House Sitters offers a house sitting agreement template that you can adjust to suit your needs if you desire one.
+Kiwi House Sitters offers a housesitting agreement template that you can adapt to suit your individual needs.

 WHO PAYS WHAT?

 Yes!
 We do not charge homeowners anything to find a house sitter.

 The most common form of house sitting is where the sitter looks after the house and pets in exchange for free accommodation and no money changes hands.
 There may be the occasion when a homeowner will offer some money to the house sitter, e.g. if there are a lot of pets to care for and jobs to do.